QryptInc/QryptInc.github.io/content/eaas/appliance/_index.md

 ![DownloadLogs](images/download_logs.png?width=300px&classes=shadow)

 Note that this may take up to 30 seconds depending on the size of the logfiles, so do not navigate away from the page while the collection is in progress.
+Logfile processing is indicated by the presence of an animated spinner.

 ---